Local Link Building: How To Do It RIGHT?

 • Now, target the said sites

-Mere targeting your competitors’ backlink sources won’t yield results.
+Mere targeting of your competitors’ backlink sources won’t yield results.
 Offer them value first.

 For example, check if any of the said site links are broken.
 Point the owners’ attention to the broken links and offer a replacement page.